-Rule Change: Open
+Rule Change: Completed

-This proposed rule change from Dr Kerry Schott AO seeks to change the National Electricity Rules so they no longer prevent transmission and distribution network businesses from submitting a contingent project application to the Australian Energy Regulator (AER) in the 90 business days before the end of a regulatory year, except where that regulatory year is the last year of a regulatory control period.
+The final rule removes the restriction in the NER that prevents transmission and distribution network businesses from submitting a contingent project application to the AER in the 90 business days before the end of a regulatory year, except for the second last year of a regulatory control period.

-At the COAG Energy Council meeting on 19 December 2018, Ministers discussed and agreed on an approach to deliver the priority transmission projects identified in the Australian Energy Market Operator’s Integrated System Plan (ISP) as soon as possible, including rule changes to streamline regulatory processes.
-Subsequent to that meeting, the potential for clause 6A.8.2(b)(1) to delay implementation of some of the priority ISP projects was identified by stakeholders.View less
+At the COAG Energy Council meeting on 19 December 2018, Ministers discussed and agreed on an approach to deliver the priority transmission projects identified in the Australian Energy Market Operator’s Integrated System Plan as soon as possible, including rule changes to streamline regulatory processes.
+Subsequent to that meeting, the potential for the restriction preventing network businesses from submitting a contingent project application within the last 90 business days of a regulatory year to delay implementation of some of the priority ISP projects was identified by stakeholders.View less